mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 RivalsRivals
 Enemies of the player characters can cause trouble in a variety of ways.
 In most of these cases, the interference is technically legal, so these problems cannot be solved with fi repower.
-Throw these complications in when a rival shows up and you want to make the player characters’ lives more interesting!
+Throw these complications in when a rival shows up and you want to make the player characters' lives more interesting!

 The rival...